-ESA’s technical centre in the Netherlands has begun running a pulsar-based clock.
+ESA’s technical center in the Netherlands has begun running a pulsar-based clock.
 The ‘PulChron’ system measures the passing of time using millisecond-frequency radio pulses from multiple fast-spinning neutron stars.

 Operating since the end of November, this pulsar-based timing system is hosted in the Galileo Timing and Geodetic Validation Facility of ESA’s ESTEC establishment, at Noordwijk in the Netherlands, and relies on ongoing observations by a five-strong array of radio telescopes across Europe.

-Neutron stars are the densest form of observable matter in the cosmos, formed out of the collapsed core of exploding stars.
-Tiny in cosmic terms, on the order of a dozen kilometres in diameter, they still have a higher mass than Earth’s Sun.
+Neutron stars are the densest form of the observable matter in the cosmos, formed out of the collapsed core of exploding stars.
+Tiny in cosmic terms, on the order of a dozen kilometers in diameter, they still have a higher mass than Earth’s Sun.